-This Exhibition Celebration is the Largest in the Dominion West of Toronto, and the Liberality of 'he Premium List and Prizes is Unequalled in Western Canada, ENTIRELY NEW FEATURE OF A LOG-CHOPPING CONTEST, In which a large number of the best axemen in the Province will take part.
-This competition is open to all comers, and handsome Gold Medals will be awarded the winners.
-Victoria Daily Colonist October 25, 1893 NOW KNOW YE THAT We do by these present proclaim and declare that Loggers' Sports shall be the provincial industrial sport of British Columbia.
-British Columbia.
+This Exhibition Celebration is the Largest in the Dominion West of Toronto, and the Liberality of the Premium List and Prizes is Unequalled in Western Canada, ENTIRELY NEW FEATURE OF A LOG-CHOPPING CONTEST.

+In which a large number of the best axemen in the Province will take part.
+This competition is open to all comers, and handsome Gold Medals will be awarded the winners

+Victoria Daily Colonist October 25, 1893

+SPORTS AND PASTIMES.